akka/akka-quickstart-scala.g8/docs/src/main/paradox/index.md

 ## Downloading the example

-The Hello World example for Scala is a zipped projec that includes a distribution of sbt (build tool).
+The Hello World example for Scala is a zipped project that includes a distribution of sbt (build tool).
 You can run it on Linux, MacOS, or Windows.
 The only prerequisite is Java 8.

 Download and unzip the example: